 Live Music Now Limited operates on a national, regional and local level and is comprised of four English branches covering North East, North West, South West and South East England and national branches in Northern Ireland and Wales.
-The registered office is in Bristol where the Chief Executive Officer (Executive Director) is based.
+The registered office was, until August 2020, in Bristol where the then Chief Executive Officer (Executive Director) was based.
 As of the 1 April 2013, LMN Scotland operates as a devolved charity registered in Scotland.
 Governance and finance of LMN Scotland is the responsibility of the LMN Scotland Board of Trustees, and the Scottish charity continues to work within the framework of LMN.